sergey-sw/raft-playground/README.md

 2022-11-19 18:09:44.747 raft-node-n2 INFO Node n2 received AppendEntries(leader=n5) and accepted leadership of node n5 in term 1
 ```

-In this demo we have no data operations on cluster, so pretty nothing happens after the election.
+In this demo we have no data operations on the cluster, so pretty nothing happens after the leader is chosen.
+You may
+have noticed that heartbeats are sent every `750` ms. That's because the heartbeat timeout is `3` seconds.
+The leader is
+configured to send `4` heartbeats within a timeout interval.
+The number corresponding to the nodeID (follower delays)
-Number corresponding to the node id (follower delays) is time elapsed since last follower response.
+is the time elapsed since the last follower's response.
-Leader heartbeat timeout is `3` seconds and heartbeats are made with `750` ms delay.

 ```
 2022-11-19 18:09:45.027 raft-node-n5 INFO Sent leader heartbeat in term 1.
 Follower delays: {n1=281, n2=278, n3=281, n4=283}